For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 # Method 2: Download from APK mirror sites

-# Method 3: Extract from app store (requires tools)
+# Method 3: Extract from Play Store (requires tools)

 Step 2: Decompile APK with JADX